Diet for Allergies & Intolerances

-You may have seen product labels, especially vitamin supplements with the words: ‘does not contain any gluten, dairy, soy, nuts, corn, sesame or eggs.
-These are generally the worst offenders, especially the gluten.
+You may have seen product labels, especially vitamin supplements with the words – ‘does not contain any gluten, dairy, soy, nuts, corn, sesame or eggs’.
+These are generally the worst offenders, especially gluten.

-With food intolerance and allergies, there can be many different factors that can make it difficult for you to determine what your body doesn’t like, let alone what foods to avoid, which could leave you with little to eat.
+With food intolerances and allergies, there are many different factors that can make it difficult for you to determine what your body doesn’t like, let alone what foods to avoid – which could leave you with little to eat.

 There are often underlying issues with your gut or immune system that may need addressing with your health practitioner, but a low reactive diet (which doesn’t have to be boring) is important to support your body while you work on those issues.